scrabbletank/farhome-rules/rulesdoc.md

 #### Unstoppable
 *Requires 7 combined saving throw proficiencies, 20th level*

 When you are inflicted with a condition from an attack, maneuver, or spell, you may choose to ignore it regardless of the outcome of the roll.
 Any other effects from the attack or spell, such as damage, still apply.
-You may do this up to 3 times after which you must long rest before using again.
+You may do this up to 3 times after which you must long rest before using the feat again.

 #### Warrior
 *Requires 7 combined weapon proficiencies, 20th level*